Mr Q. Shereef – Subject Lead Mathematics

 How will pupils be taught?

-There are opportunities for a variety of learning styles.
-These include problem-solving; investigations; practical mathematics; teacher exposition; routine practice; use of spreadsheet, database, dynamic geometry and graphing computer programs; strategy games and discussion.
+We include problem-solving; investigations; practical mathematics; teacher exposition; routine practice; use of appropriate software discussion.
 Homework will be regularly set in order to consolidate on previously learned concepts and to gauge understanding.

 Mathematics at Falinge Park High School goes beyond the classroom and pupils are encouraged to participate in various competitions and activities.
-Each year we enter pupils for the UK Maths challenge, Bury College mathematics team challenge event and various competitions run by different companies.
+Each year we enter pupils for the UK Maths challenge.
 For our younger pupils, we run a Maths club each week.
-Additionally, mathematics teachers hold revision lessons after school and during the holidays to help our pupils prepare for external examinations.
+Additionally for KS4 pupils, mathematics teachers hold revision lessons after school to give support with learning and understanding.